 If you have energetic products in your lab and you can't say for sure that all of the things in your laboratories are listed in the inventory, you should take action.
-Look through your lab to and identify any containers that may be of concern.
+Look through your lab to identify any containers that may be of concern.
 When you can't identify what’s in a container, peroxides and explosivity testing can determine how high-risk the substance is.
 Having a complete chemical inventory list on-site is much easier with an automated inventory system rather than an Excel sheet.
 It also offers real-time updates to users on your platform.

-By tracking your inventory with a chemical inventory system like this, you avoid a situation where employees think that the organization or their department has materials that are unavailable, or vise-versa.
+By tracking your inventory with a chemical inventory system like this, you avoid a situation where employees think that the organization or their department has materials that are unavailable, or vice versa.
 Many companies have an internal barcoding system to register containers as they first enter the lab and then when they are disposed of.
 However, if your lab has a barcoding system, consider how you'll treat scan errors or system failures.
 An annual review of your inventory is a good starting point.

 2. Proper Chemical Labeling

 A chemical should be labeled as soon as it enters your organization's inventory.
 Chemical mislabeling can quickly lead to an emergency.
 For example, a researcher may place a mislabeled peroxide-former in direct sunlight or may not test it on a regular basis if there is no label at all.
 Chemical labels should include the date collected on, opened on, and re-test or disposal on.
 Labeling standards are divided into two parts: first, ensure that the right labels are applied on all bottles, and second, ensure that the workers who manage the bottles are properly trained.
-If the laboratories' bottles have wrong or no labeling, or if your workers aren't handling chemicals properly, they might be unaware of chemical risks, handling requirements hazards, or the effects of poor management.
+If the bottles have wrong or no labeling, or if your lab employees aren't handling chemicals properly, they might be unaware of chemical risks, handling requirements hazards, or the effects of poor management.

 It should be clear who is responsible for labeling.
-Is it the responsibility of your environmental, health, and safety (EH&S) department?
+Is it the responsibility of your environmental, health, and safety (EHS) department?
 Or do you have a department dedicated to inventorying?
 Are your researchers trained to do it themselves?
 You need to provide lab safety training and confirm competency of those involved.